guizilaile23/ZSL-SSS/README.md

 and for the classification part, it's a basic classification model, everyone can write one, so there is no need to upload it.

-for the full code and dataset, please visit
+for the full code and dataset, please visit the baidu netdisk:  https://pan.baidu.com/s/1vNb_FzPeOiKJg4KfdNexDQ  passwd：p0pz